3ssalunke/distributed-cas/README.md

 This is distrubuted CAS.
-For leanring Purpose. credit https://github.com/anthdm
+For learning Purpose. credit https://github.com/anthdm